Womanizer (pressure wave vibrator)

-Womanizer is a German brand that produces intimate stimulation devices.
-Womanizer is part of the internationally operating WOW Tech Group.
-In 2021, WOW Tech merged with Lovehoney to create Lovehoney Group.
-As part of the Lovehoney Group, Womanizer manufactures pleasure products based on patented Pleasure Air Technology.
+The Womanizer is a series of sex toys in the form of a vibrator that are used for sexual stimulation of the female genital area.
+As part of the Lovehoney Group, Womanizer manufactures pleasure products based on patented "Pleasure Air Technology".

 History

 The first Womanizer clitoral massager was created in 2014 in Bavaria, Germany by Michael Lenke.
 Lenke was inspired by a study concluding that about half of women experience issues in orgasming.
 The development process took about two years and his wife Brigitte helped to test the prototypes.
 Lenke’s first prototypes worked with modified aquarium pumps designed to create clitoral massage and suction.
 In the same year, the company launched its first product, W100 with patented Pleasure Air Technology.
 From the following year, Womanizer gained international distribution.
 The W100 was recognized as the “Best new female product of the year” at the ETO-Awards 2015.

 In 2017, Johannes Plettenberg became the founder and CEO of Womanizer Group Management GmbH.

 In 2018, Womanizer merged with the Canadian sex toy manufacturer We-Vibe.
 WOW Tech Group was formed through the merger.

 At EAN Erotix Award 2019, the brand was recognized as Best Luxury Product Line and as Highest Mainstream Appeal.

 At the ETO Awards 2020, Womanizer became the Best Luxury Brand.

 In 2020, Womanizer, in collaboration with Lunette, launched the Menstrubation Study, a clinical study to determine whether masturbation can relieve menstrual pain.

 In 2021, WOW Tech Group merged with pleasure product manufacturer and distributor Lovehoney to form Lovehoney Group.
 Womanizer is part of the Lovehoney Group’s brand portfolio.
 In the same year, brand launched the “Pleasure Fund”, which involves an investment of 250 thousand euros in research in the field of female sexual health and sexual pleasure.

 Womanizer won “Best of Best” in the “Product Brand of the Year” category at the German Brand Award 2021.